SmartBear/readyapi4j/modules/cucumber/README.md

 ## Cucumber/BDD testing for REST APIs

-This module provides a generic Cucumber vocabulary for testing APIs with swagger-assert4j with dedicated support for Swagger 2.0 to remove some of the technicalities required to define scenarios.
+This module provides a generic Cucumber vocabulary for testing APIs with swagger-assert4j with dedicated support for OAS/Swagger 2.0 to remove some of the technicalities required to define scenarios.

 A quick example for the Petstore API at http://petstore.swagger.io, testing of the /pet/findByTags resource could be defined withe following Scenario: